Land-and-Livelihoods-Lab/learn_git/README.md

 This will tell you what branch is currently checked out, whether that branch is up to date, and whether there are any new files to pull from Github.

+You should see a message like:

+> On branch development_yourname
+> nothing to commit, working tree clean

-### 9. Create a new text file titled "yourname.txt".
+### 10. Create a new text file titled "yourname.txt".

 The file should contain a few lines of text (anything you like).
 Save the file to the `learn_git` folder.

+Now, if you type:

+> git status:

+you should see a message like:

+> On branch development_yourname
+> Untracked files:
+>  (use "git add <file>..." to include in what will be committed)
+>        yourname.txt
+> nothing added to commit but untracked files present (use "git add" to track)

+As the message indicates, git knows the new file is there but it hasn't incorporated the file into the new branch yet.

-### 10. Add the file to the repository.
+### 11. Add the file to the branch.

 In the terminal type:

 > git add yourname.txt

-### 11. Check the status of the repository.
+### 12. Check the status of the repository.

 In the terminal type:

 > git status

+You should see a message like:

+> On branch development_yourname
+> Changes to be committed:
+>  (use "git restore --staged <file>..." to unstage)
+>        new file:   yourname.txt

-You should see something indicating that a new change is to be committed, specifically the addition of a new file.
+This means the new file is ready to be added ("committted") to the new branch.

-### 12. View the text of the file that is being added.
+### 13. View the text of the file that is being added.

 In the terminal type:

 > git diff --cached

+You should see several different kinds of outputs (not covered here), among them should be the text of the file you added.

 Later, you can use `git diff` to view any modifications (additions or subtractions) to existing files.

-### 13. Commit the changes to the new branch.
+### 14. Commit the changes to the new branch.

 In the terminal type: